Singtel reports disruption to fibre broadband services

 Outages were reported in areas including Tampines, Ang Mo Kio, River Valley, Punggol, Sembawang, Hougang, Yishun, Bishan and Upper East Coast.

 Facebook users said their Internet connection has been affected since 2am.
-Work from home has been the default since Singapore implemented Phase 2 (Heightened Alert) COVID-19 measures on May 16.
+Work from home has been the default since Singapore implemented Phase 2 (Heightened Alert) measures on May 16 to curb the spread of COVID-19.

 Facebook user Cheng ChuYin said the disruption was “really upsetting” and caused “great inconvenience to working from home”.